 Cambia lingua / Switch language: Italiano

 Vegan stracchino is a type of Italian cheese spread that can be prepared in 5 minutes and with an amazing result.
 You'll end up with a spreadable cheese with a flavour and texture very similar to those of the classic Italian stracchino.
-Perfect to spread on bread, but even better to stuff in flatbread, like this piadina with stracchino and arugula.

 What to expect: consistency very similar to regular stracchino.
 Creamy, spreadable, light, cheesy and with a slightly tangy flavour.